 Biography: Witney Seibold began writing about films for his college newspaper, regularly taking up a lot of space with his intellectual ramblings.
 After college, Witney began writing for The Santa Monica Mirror, and NoHo>LA where he eventually became the film section editor.
-He wrote for the pop culture website Geekscape until, in 2011, he became a regular contributor to CraveOnline, where he is still a co-host of “The B-Movies Podcast,” a review show.
-Over the years, he has worked as the head film critic for Nerdist, contributed regularly to The Village's Voice's genre-based counterpart The Robot's Voice, and reviewed films for Movies.com and The Wrap.
+He wrote for the pop culture website Geekscape until, in 2011, he became a regular contributor to CraveOnline (now called Mandatory), where he a co-hosted “The B-Movies Podcast,” a review show.
+Over the years, he has worked as the head film critic for Nerdist, contributed regularly to The Village's Voice's genre-based counterpart The Robot's Voice, and reviewed films for Movies.com, the pop culture feminist website Legion of Leia, and once to The Wrap.
+He currently contributes to IGN.
+Witney is the co-host of “Canceled Too Soon,” a podcast about TV shows that lasted one season or less, and the co-host of “Critically Acclaimed” a film review podcast on the Schmoes Know network.
 He has appeared regularly on KCRW's “Press Play” as a film critic and on KFWB as a film pundit.
 He currently lives in West L.A. with his wife and adorable young son.

 Favorite Films: “Eraserhead,” “Persona,” “Ikiru,” “2001: A Space Odyssey,” “Repo Man,” “Female Trouble,” “Children of Paradise,” “The Discreet Charm of the Bourgeoisie,” “Master and Commander: The Far Side of the World,” “Slacker,” “Au Hasard Balthazar,”

 First Film You Ever Saw: “Superman,” although I only recall the sequence wherein the Fortress of Solitude emerges from the ice.